redahamdouch/redahamdouch/README.md

 ## Other projects :

-### NLP Classfier : Déterminer à quelles catégorie un projet d'innovation appartient.
+### NLP Classfier : Determining to which category an innovation project belongs.

 - The objective of this project is to create a tool able to extract the market research categories of an innovation project from its textual description.
 I carried out this project with the help of transformers (BERT).
 The final objective is to create a Data Visualisation tool to compute the results of this classification in a dynamic and intuitive way.
 I therefore opted for a **sunburst diagram**, an example of which is shown below